 At Mandeville Animal Hospital, we are dedicated to the health of your pet.
-Therefore, we strongly recommend that dogs, even those on regular heartworm protection, be tested for heartworms once a year.
-We will run this test as part of your pet’s regular wellness exam.
+Therefore, we strongly recommend that dogs, even those on monthly prevention, be tested for heartworms.
+We will run this test as part of your pet's regular wellness visit.

 How We Support Your Pet:

 - Running Heartworm Tests to Detect This Potentially Fatal Disease